GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/getting-started.md

 underlying `spring-cloud-gcp-pubsub` dependency, because the `starter` dependency includes it.

 A summary of these artifacts are provided below.

-We also provide additional starters with auto-configurations to a boarder list of Google Client libraries.
+Aside from these modules, we also provide additional starters with auto-configurations to various Google Client Libraries.
 Refer for the full list [here](https://github.com/GoogleCloudPlatform/spring-cloud-gcp/tree/main/generated/README.md).

 | Spring Cloud GCP Starter | Description                                                                       | Maven Artifact Name                                                                                    |
 | ------------------------ | --------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------ |